-New federal data shows that deaths from prescription painkillers has decreased for the first time since 1999.
+New federal data shows that deaths from prescription painkillers have decreased for the first time since 1999.
 This comes as good news after the U.S. has been associated with some pretty terrible names over the last decade.
-Does pill nation, pill poppers and pill mills ring a bell?
+Do pill nation, pill poppers, and pill mills ring a bell?

 With fewer deaths recorded, does this mean that some of the efforts to control drug abuse have been effective?
 Yes and no.

 The federal data reports that, incidentally, heroin deaths have surged in recent years.
 This suggests that people are turning to heroin since federal and state restrictions have made it harder to obtain prescription pain pills.

 Let’s break this down.
 Although the law is cracking down on the availability of prescription medication, the real problem is not being dealt with.
 This is the scariest truth of all: even if you take away what seems to be the source of the problem (the drug), the person will find something else to feed their addiction.
 The only real solution is getting the addict treatment.

 Data Shows Deaths from Prescription Meds Have Dropped